 The Dutch database consists of the Dutch part of the European Union Statistics on Income and Living Conditions (EU-SILC).
 This is a rotating panel survey (4 rotational groups), aimed to be representative of the Dutch population in private households.
-The sampling frame is the Dutch Population register (Basisregistratie Personen (BRP)).
+The sampling frame is the Dutch Population register (Basisregistratic Personen (BRP)).
 The sampling design can be classified as a stratified random sampling design.
 The unit of assessment is the household.
-The User Data Base on which the EUROMOD database is based, is provided by Eurostat (UDB_c16_release_18-03 from 25-01-18).
+The User Data Base on which the EUROMOD database is based, is provided by Eurostat (UDB_cNL17).
 The data consist of register data, supplemented by interview data (CATI/CAWI).
 Notably, although the original data is a panel, the UDB is not.
 This means that it is not possible for users to follow the same people over time.